Brand Infringement Affiliate Fraud – A Direct Impact on your Brand Reputation

 In affiliate marketing, the basic concept lies in getting customers for the brand and earning commissions.
 Affiliates use digital platforms like social media, websites, marketplaces, and more to attract users and drive them to the advertiser's website.
 They get paid commissions for the sales converted from these leads.
 This model is a lucrative medium; thus, affiliates often indulge in malicious activities to earn more money.

-While instances of infringement are rising, its consequences on the brand is a matter of concern.
+While instances of infringement are rising, its consequences on the brand are a matter of concern.
 We are listing the three significant effects below:

 1. Impact on Brands Reputation